|Instructions to Authors|| > For Authors and Reviewers > Instructions to Authors

 In this section, the type of manuscript, title of manuscript, name of all authors and their affiliations, any conflict of interest, and financial assistance should described.
 If the authors are more than or equal to two, there should be comma between authors.
 If the affiliation of authors is not identical, the superscript number should be marked to the name and corresponding affiliation.
 MD and PhD should not be written.
-Bottom of cover page, the address of corresponding author including name, telephone, fax and email address should be described.
+Bottom of title page, the address of corresponding author including name, telephone, fax and email address should be described.
 Additionally, the abbreviated title should be added.
-If necessary, presentation in the meeting may be described.
+If it is relevant, presentation in the meeting may be described.

 4. Title and abstract

 Title, authors’ name and affiliation are centered.
 Title should be simple and lucid so that the content of the manuscript is easily disclosed.
-There should not be abbreviation or the title beginning with “The study on, or The discussion on” should be avoided.
-Abstract should 130 be structured as followings: Purpose, Methods, Results, and Conclusion in the order named.
+There should not be abbreviation or the title beginning with “The study on, or the discussion on” should be avoided.
+Abstract should be structured as followings: Purpose, Methods, Results, and Conclusion in the order named.
 The subtitle should be constructed as one paragraph.
 The description should be sentences.
 The length of the abstract should be less than 250 words.
 In the next line of abstract, less than or equal to five keywords should be written.
 The keywords should be selected from MeSH (Medical Subject Heading).
 The first word of the keywords should be capital letter.

 5. Main text